Act 53 of 2020 Best Practices Guide

 • Disclosure or Use of Information by Preparers of Returns

-• Employment of Manipulative and Deceptive Practices (SEC)
+• Employment of Manipulative and Deceptive Devices (SEC)

 • Criminal attempt, criminal conspiracy or criminal solicitation to commit any of the offenses listed above.

-• Any offense equivalent to any of the offenses listed above under the laws of this Commonwealth in effect at the time of the commission of that offense or under the laws of another jurisdiction.
+• An equivalent crime under the laws of this Commonwealth in effect at the time of the commission of that offense.

 STATE ARCHITECTS LICENSURE BOARD